salasberryfin/CarND-Traffic-Sign-Classifier/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 I built my model on top of the LeNet-5 implementation shown in the classroom during the Convolutional Neural Networks lesson, for which I started by adapting the code to the specifications of the current dataset.
-The German Traffic Sign Dataset contains 43 sign images, as we identified previously, so the number of classes of the LeNet-5 implementation need to be updated.
+The German Traffic Sign Dataset contains 43 sign images, as we identified previously, so the number of classes of the LeNet-5 implementation needs to be updated.

 My final model consisted of the following layers: